image bio

 On a more somber note, many pregnant women are abused by their partners.
 If a person with whom you’re in an intimate relationship intentionally physically, emotionally, or sexually harms you, that is abuse.
 No one deserves to be abused.
 Abuse during pregnancy is a huge risk to the woman and her fetus and the cycle usually continues with subsequent abuse to one’s children.
 The first step to breaking this violent pattern is to tell someone: a close friend or family member, a nurse or doctor, or counselor or social worker.
 You can search the internet for emergency hotline numbers for where you live.

-Getting pregnant is a big, potentially scary, exciting life event.
+Getting pregnant is a big, sometimes scary, exciting life event.
 The more planning and self-educating that you can do, the more you’ll be able to thrive, through pregnancy and into motherhood.
 The good thing is that if you’re reading this list, you’re already taking the steps that will get you there.
-We’d also recommend that you check out some of our other articles so that you know as much as possible about what lies ahead.
+Natalist is here to support you from your family planning stage to your postpartum stage.
+Discover products like our women’s fertility test, male prenatal packets, self-care bundles, and more.
+We’d also recommend that you check out more Natalist articles so that you can continue to educate yourself and prepare for what’s ahead.
+We’re rooting for you!

 Shop Products From This Article